Canadian-Seagull-Studios/IFCockpit-DevToolKit/README.md

 npm i
 ```

+## Setting up the `panel` Directory

+In the toolkit you want to perform your panel component development in the directory `./frontend/src/panel/`.
+The repository does not contain this directory.
+However, a sample general aviation panel is in the directory `./frontend/src/sample/`.

+To start your development, it is recommended to copy the `./frontend/src/sample/` to `./frontend/src/panel/`.
+The toolkit application will not run without a minimally compliant panel component in the `./frontend/src/panel/` directory.

 ## Using the Toolkit

 To run the toolkit application to test your panel, use the following command in the root directory of the respository: